 But with so many choices out there, finding the best flexi cap mutual funds that actually suit your goals can be confusing.
 Which ones are really worth your investment?
 How do they work?
-This blog answers it all — in simple, clear language.
+This blog answers it all; in simple language.

 These funds basically bring together features of: